 - Lady Land: Azona and Kai-Ti's homeworld, Feminon, is this as an entire planet.

-- Mighty Glacier: Kossak and especially Dug from the first game and Tekno introduced in Galactic.
+- Mighty Glacier: Kossak and Dug from the first game and Dragon and Tekno introduced in Galactic.

 - Our Dragons Are Different: Dragons in this universe are extraterrestrial beings which are only slightly larger than an average human being.

-- Robot Reveal: Upon defeating Max in round one he is revealed to actually be a robot.
+- Robotic Reveal: Upon defeating Max in round one he is revealed to actually be a robot.

 - Kai-Ti has an appearance that is very similar to that of the X-Men character Psylocke and can even wield energy to boot, though only as projectiles rather than being able to forge psychic constructs.